 The layout of the putting green was different in those days when the then Swanage Urban District Council operated it.
+Following the present one constructed; the new tennis courts were constructed and the new bowling green laid.

-Following the Local Government Act of 1972, the property passed to the newly created Swanage Town Council who made a number of changes.
+Local Government Act of 1972, the property passed to the newly created Swanage Town Council who made a number of changes.